Reading Borough Council: Premises

 By 2013 the council's offices at the civic centre were deemed to be at the end of their design life.
 The council purchased an existing building called Plaza West on Bridge Street, which had been built in 1986 (originally being called Bridge Street Plaza).
 The building was renamed Civic Offices and opened as the council's headquarters in 2014, with the old council offices at the civic centre being demolished shortly afterwards.

+A refurbishment of the Civic Offices included the construction of a new reception area, which was opened in January 2026, after which the building became known as the Civic Centre.
+The Cartwheeling Boys sculpture, presented to Reading in 1981 by one of its twin towns, Düsseldorf, Germany, was unveiled on an exterior wall of the Civic Centre in February 2026.
+The artwork had previously been on a site opposite the previous council offices, but the brick wall to which it was attached collapsed in February 2022 during Storm Eunice.

+The refurbishment project also included the provision of new premises for Reading Central Library, which opened at the Civic Centre on 18 June 2026.
+Between July 1985 and May 2026, the library was housed in a purpose-built facility on King's Road, and before that on the corner of Valpy and Blagrave Streets.
+The new library occupies an area that is approximately twice the size of the King's Road site.